 A solar thermal system may work for you if you just need to heat your home.
 Otherwise, photovoltaic systems are much more versatile — you can heat your home and water while also powering your home’s electrical system.

 If you’re ready to install a PV system for your home, check out EcoFlow’s innovative solar solutions.

 No, solar PV systems and solar thermal systems are not the same.
 PV systems convert sunlight into electricity using photovoltaic cells, while thermal systems capture the sun’s heat using a heat-transfer fluid.
 Both harness solar energy but serve different purposes and use different technologies.

 Yes, thermal systems can work in colder climates with less sunlight.
 While their efficiency may decrease in cold conditions, they can still provide heat by absorbing diffused sunlight.
 Evacuated tube collectors are particularly effective in cold climates due to their vacuum insulation, which minimises heat loss.

 Solar photovoltaic systems typically have a lifespan of 25-30 years, with panel efficiency gradually decreasing over time.
 Thermal systems can last around 20-25 years.
 Both systems require periodic maintenance to ensure optimal performance, and some individual components may need replacement within the lifetime of a system.

 Photovoltaics are versatile technology that can generate electricity for various residential uses, including lighting, appliances, and heating.
-Solar thermal is a more specialized technology best suited for water and space heating.
-Combining both technologies can give you the best of both worlds and maximize energy savings.
+Solar thermal is a more specialised technology best suited for water and space heating.
+Combining both technologies can give you the best of both worlds and maximise energy savings.